srinu6/chatapp/README.md

 # Functionality of this App

-this is a chat app with having local data to create multiple chats for the user, user can send messages to any of his chat contacts.
-User have the access to delete any chat.
+this is a chat app with local data to create multiple chats for the user, user can send messages to any of his chat contacts.
+Users have access to delete any chat.
+Round one was focused on the bare minimum functionalities, and Round 2 was on improvements, adding a few more functionalities.

+This was asked in the TypeFaceAI company interview.

 # Getting Started with Create React App